Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 Not only does it increase your chances of obtaining a work permit or visa, but it also makes for a more relaxed stay and employment.

-Over 30 nations globally have French as their primary or national language.
+More than 30 nations worldwide have French as their primary or national language.
 This is advantageous for those who want to move overseas.

-Also, Once you learn French, you can improve your personal and career prospects in Canada if you intend to live there.
+Also, once you learn French, you can improve your personal and career prospects in Canada if you intend to live there.
 If you get a B2 in TEF or TCF, you can earn bonus points to increase your chances of acceptance.
-You can look for some TEF Canada courses.
+You can look for TEF French Canada courses or TCF Canada courses, either online or in person.

 No matter where you live in a Francophone region, French will be critical to your everyday life.
-The top rationale is that most of the locals do not speak English.
+The primary reason is that most locals do not speak English.

 24. Study in France, Canada, or other Francophone nations!

-How about studying in France, Canada, or one of the best universities in other French-speaking Europe and elsewhere?
+How about studying in France, Canada, or one of the best universities in other French-speaking countries?

 Learning French can be rewarding in those regions.
 There are also many excellent universities and academic institutions to choose from.